mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 EOT
 ```
 You can find this GitHub Actions workflow configuration file in [GitHub Actions Workflow](https://helm.sh/docs/howto/chart_releaser_action/#github-actions-workflow).
-The above configuration uses [@helm/chart-releaser-action](https://github.com/helm/chart-releaser-action) to turn your GitHub project into a self-hosted Helm chart repo.
-It does this - during every push to main - by checking each chart in your project, and whenever there's a new chart version, creates a corresponding GitHub release named for the chart version, adds Helm chart artifacts to the release, and creates or updates an index.yaml file with metadata about those releases, which is then hosted on GitHub pages.
+This configuration uses [@helm/chart-releaser-action](https://github.com/helm/chart-releaser-action) to turn your GitHub project into a self-hosted Helm chart repo.
+It does this - during every push to `main` - by checking each chart in your project, and whenever there's a new chart version, creates a corresponding GitHub release named for the chart version, adds Helm chart artifacts to the release, and creates or updates an `index.yaml` file with metadata about those releases, which is then hosted on GitHub pages.

-When you are ready, add all changes into the commit and push to the remote main branch:
+When you are ready, add all changes to the commit and push to the remote main branch:
 ```bash
 git add --all
 git commit -m lab5
 git push origin main
 ```

 Wait for a while for the GitHub Actions workflow.
-You will have an [index.yaml](https://mansunkuo.github.io/k8s-summit-2024/index.yaml) appear in the root of both gh-pages branch and pages like this:
+You will have an [index.yaml](https://mansunkuo.github.io/k8s-summit-2024/index.yaml) appear in the root of both the `gh-pages` branch and pages like this:
 ```yaml
 apiVersion: v1
 entries: